rcpch/rcpch-audit-engine/documentation/docs/clinician-users/entering-patient-data.md

 The NHS number is checked against the NHS number [checksum](https://www.datadictionary.nhs.uk/attributes/nhs_number.html) to confirm that it is a valid NHS number.
 We also use this to check if the patient has already been entered into the audit at a previous date, to avoid duplication.

+### Transfering a patient between centres

+Only the lead clinician has permissions to transfer children to another centre.

+The steps to do this for the lead clinician in Organisation A

+1. Find the child to transfer in the cohort view and navigate to their audit view
+2. Select the 'transfer' button to reveal a dropdown of organisations to transfer the child to.
+3. Select the organisation to transfer the child to (Organisation B) and click 'Select Secondary Care NHS Trust Centre'
+4. Confirm the transfer by clicking 'Allocate organisation'
+5. You will be redirected back to the organisation view, where a message box will confirm a transfer email has been sent to the lead clinician of the target organisation (Organisation B).
+Note if there is no lead clinician currently in post, the email will be sent to the Epilepsy12 team.
+6. The child will nolonger be visible to you in Cohort View for Organisation A.

+The steps for the lead clinician in Organisation B

+1. You receive an email from your colleague who leads Epilepsy12 at Organisation A, notifying you that a transfer has been made.
+2. Log in to Epilepsy12.
+You are greeted with a popup message informing you of the name of the child requesting transfer.
+3. Navigate to the Cohort View and identify the child - they are highlighted in the list and have 2 extra icons.
+4. Click whichever applies (accept or reject), and acknowledge the confirmation popup.
+5. You will be redirected to the organisation view where a confirmation message will acknowledge successful outcome.
+6. An email is sent to the lead of Organisation A is sent to notify the outcome.
+Note, if the transfer is rejected, an email also is sent to the Epilepsy12 team.

 ### Entering audit data

 Only clinician and lead clinician users will be able to do this.